fastn-stack/fastn/Cheatsheet.md

 ## `delete_at($a: mutable list, v: integer)`

-This is a default ftd function that will delete a existing string from index `num` of the given mutable string list `a`.
+This is a default ftd function that will delete the string from index `num` from the given mutable string list `a`.

 ```ftd
 -- void delete_at(a,num):